West Bradford Junctions Improvement Scheme - Phase 1 Engagement

 From a cycle commuter's perspective, this scheme worries me.
 Two lanes of traffic have been squeezed into the space that only used to accommodate one lane.
 Police advice is to leave 1m when overtaking cyclists.
 There simply isn't room for this to happen.
 The proposed advanced stop lines are often ignored and are of no use, if a cyclist can't access them because the road is too narrow.
 I have already, this year, been clipped by a bus that drew level and then pulled in until its wheels were touching the kerb, and clobbered by the wing mirror of a passing car, and that was on a regular width of road.
 How is this scheme going to "promote cycling" as a means of transport?

-Rob Davey asked about 5 years ago
+Rob Davey asked almost 6 years ago

 The proposals include the provision of extra traffic lanes in order to increase capacity and improve the flow of traffic.
 The traffic lanes will be narrower than the existing lanes and will make it difficult for motor vehicles to pass cyclists.
 This issue needs looking into in more detail so that people who wish to cycle are not put at risk or deterred from cycling.
 The Council recognises the problems of poor air quality, climate change, congestion and lack of exercise.
 Providing safe cycle routes will encourage more cycling and help to address these issues.